Former House Speaker Bob Kiss dies

 Kiss, a tax attorney from Beckley, grew up in Dayton, Ohio.
 He married Melinda Ashworth Kiss, a Raleigh County native and daughter of Raleigh County Circuit Court Judge John Ashworth.

-MetroNews reported that Kiss, the longest-serving Speaker of the House, lost a long battle with cancer on Friday.
+Kiss, the longest-serving speaker of the House, lost a long battle with cancer on Friday.

 “There are a lot of people in the state who owe Bob Kiss a lot of things, and I’m one of them.”

-Hutchinson credited Kiss for aiding Hutchinson in being appointed as judge to the Raleigh County Circuit Court in 1995.
+Hutchinson credited Kiss for aiding Hutchison in being appointed as judge to the Raleigh County Circuit Court in 1995.

 “I’m really sad,” said Hutchinson.
 “He’s a young man.